1610337/AWS-Demos/README.md

 #### 📫 questions?

-Feel free to reach out to me through my reffered LinkedIn profile in my GitHub profile section.
+Feel free to reach out to me via LinkedIn  - you can find the link in my GitHub profile section.